magentabusiness/magentabusiness.github.io/docs/pe/edge/user-guide/integrations/coap.md

 ### Create the integration and the converter templates

-Only the **ThingsBoard Professional Edition** creates converters and integration templates.
+Only the **IoT Hub Professional Edition** creates converters and integration templates.

 So please use [**ThingsBoard Cloud**](https://thingsboard.cloud/signup){: target="_blank"} or [**install**](/docs/user-guide/install/pe/installation-options/){: target="_blank"} your own platform instance to log in as a **Tenant administrator**.